 New York Institute of Technology is an independent, comprehensive college offering undergraduate, graduate, and professional degrees.
 Approximately 10,000 students take courses through our academic schools:

 - School of Management

-Chartered as a not-for-profit educational institution in 1955, NYIT receives consistently high rankings in national publications for its academic reputation and campus diversity.
-Its numerous professional accreditations and outside validations place it among some of the nation’s most prestigious institutions of higher learning.
+Chartered as a not-for-profit educational institution in 1955, NYIT receives consistently high rankings in national and international publications for its academic reputation and campus diversity.
+Its numerous professional accreditations and outside validations place it among some of the most prestigious institutions of higher learning.

-The names of schools and colleges represented at campuses outside of New York can be consulted in the Student Handbook Amendments document provided with this Handbook at each location.
+The names of schools and colleges represented at campuses outside of New York can be reviewed in the Student Handbook Amendments document provided with this handbook at each location.

 From its beginning in 1955, New York Institute of Technology's mission has been:

 - To offer access to opportunity to qualified students

 - To support applications-oriented research that benefits the larger world and reflects its aspiration to serve as a dynamic component of higher education opportunities available at the locations where it is based.

 Thus, additional elements of the mission of NYIT are: